markhull/markhull.github.io/_posts/2017-12-21-Divergent.md

 Interesting, no?
 I found out that the optimal numbers of threads in a fixed thread pool for this case was around 8000!
 I also ran trials on a caching thread pool, which I otherwise would not have tried for this use case, and it ran even slightly faster than the fixed-8000 run, so I used that.

-I suppose the morals of this story must be **a)** be careful of who you call naïve; **b)** don't believe everything you read; and **c)** benchmark that problematic code, because Your Mileage May Vary.
+I suppose the morals of this story must be:

+1. be careful of who you call naïve;
+2. don't believe everything you read; and
+3. benchmark that problematic code, because Your Mileage May Vary.

 Also, a big shout out to the author of networktools, who reminded me of these lessons.
 Thanks for the useful and informative code.

 - Hulles